acl-org/arr-dc-website/_pages/protocol.md

 ### Important changes

-From April 2024 onwards, the protocol described on this page will be in place.
+From April 2024 onwards, the new protocol described on this page will be in place.
 Below are the key novelties with respect to the pre-April 2024 protocol:

 - Authors now decide on data donation during submission and can revise this decision throughout the reviewing process.